Pomax/are-we-flying/docs/index.md

 <img src="./blank-map.png" alt="image-20230527105720116" style="zoom:67%;" />

-Which is pretty good, but it's lacking a certain someth- oh right our plane.
+Which is pretty good, but it's lacking a certain someth- oh right: our plane.
 Let's update our `plane.js` so that this map can actually show our plane flying around.

 ```javascript
 import { waitFor } from "./utils.js";